Ohio Cottage Food Law: Do You Need Food Safety Training?

 - the statement “This Product is Home Produced,” in ten-point type

-If you make any nutrient or health claims, it must meet the Food and Drug Administration’s labeling requirements.
+If you make any nutrient or health claims, they must meet the Food and Drug Administration’s labeling requirements.

 The bottom line